teras/keydeck/Configuration.md

 - `button#`: Each button configuration, similar to page buttons.
 - `inherits`: *(optional)* Templates can inherit from other templates, enabling multi-level inheritance.
 - `on_tick`: *(optional)* Tick actions that will be inherited by pages using this template.
+- `lock`: *(optional)* Boolean value that will be inherited by pages using this template.
+If true, pages inheriting this template will be locked (preventing automatic page switching on focus changes) unless the page explicitly overrides this value.

 #### Example